How to stay safe from the smoke that's spreading from the Canadian wildfires

 But smaller particulate matter (called PM2.5) is apparently even worse, since the fine particles can get into the deeper parts of your lungs and your blood.

-Breathing in wildfire smoke is dangerous, and people with lung and heart problems, the elderly and young children face an even greater risk.
+Breathing in wildfire smoke is dangerous, and people with lung and heart problems, the elderly, young children and pregnant people face an even greater risk.

 What is the Air Quality Index, or AQI?